BETSRG/GHEDesigner/docs/index.md

 ## Requirements

-GHEDesigner is supported for Python versions >= 3.10, and is tested with Python 3.10-3.13.
+GHEDesigner is supported for Python versions >= 3.11 and is tested with Python 3.11-3.14.
 GHEDesigner is dependent on the following packages:

+- [bhresist][bhresist]
 - [click][click]
 - [jsonschema][jsonschema]
 - [numpy][numpy]
 - [pygfunction][pygfunction]
 - [scipy][scipy]
+- [secondarycoolantprops][secondarycoolantprops]

 ## Quick Start